 Heavy chain diseases are categorized according to the type of heavy chain produced:

 Doctors do blood tests when they suspect alpha heavy chain disease.
 Such tests include serum protein electrophoresis (SPEP), measurement of immunoglobulins, and immunoelectrophoresis.
 SPEP is a test that measures specific proteins in the plasma Plasma The main components of blood include Plasma Red blood cells White blood cells Platelets read more to help identify some diseases.
 Immunoelectrophoresis is a more specialized version of this test, in which proteins are separated out and identified based on the detectable immunologic reactions they produce.
-Urine tests may also be needed.
+Urine tests may also be needed, and sometimes tissue from the intestine is removed and examined (biopsy).

 Alpha heavy chain disease progresses rapidly, and some affected people die within 1 to 2 years.
 In other people, treatment with cyclophosphamide, prednisone (a corticosteroid), and antibiotics may slow the progression of the disease or lead to a remission.